Skip to main content

 It is important to remember that the symmetry of a crystal depends not only on the symmetry of the unit cell, but also on how the unit cells combine to make the crystal.
 Some minerals, such as halite and other salts, tend to develop euhedral crystals with obvious symmetry, making it easy to infer the symmetry of the unit cell.
 Others develop crystals with faces that are nearly identical, suggesting the presence of symmetry but leaving some uncertainty.
 While size and shape of faces can vary because of accidents of crystal growth, the angles between faces vary little from the ideal (Steno’s law).
 Consequently, crystallographers often rely on angles instead of face shapes to infer the symmetry of the unit cell.
 Even if a crystal is anhedral and poorly formed, its internal structure is orderly and its unit cells all have the same atomic arrangement.

-This page titled 11.4.2: Unit Cell Symmetry and Crystal Symmetry is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.4.2: Unit Cell Symmetry and Crystal Symmetry is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.